Wachovia: Government intervention

 After Steel took over, he insisted that Wachovia would stay independent.
-However, its stock price plunged 27 percent on September 26 due to the seizure of Washington Mutual the previous night.
-On the same day, several businesses and institutional depositors withdrew money from their accounts in order to drop their balances below the $100,000 insured by the Federal Deposit Insurance Corporation (FDIC) – an event known in banking circles as a "silent run."
-Ultimately, Wachovia lost a total of $5 billion in deposits that day—about one percent of the bank's total deposits.
+However, on September 26, Washington Mutual was seized by regulators triggering a bank run at Wachovia.
+Ultimately, Wachovia lost a total of $5 billion in deposits that day—about 1% of the bank's total deposits.
 The large outflow of deposits attracted the attention of the Office of the Comptroller of the Currency, which regulates national banks.
 Federal regulators pressured Wachovia to put itself up for sale over the weekend.
-Had Wachovia failed, it would have been a severe drain on the FDIC's insurance fund due to its size (it operated one of the largest branch networks on the East Coast).
+Had Wachovia suffered from bank failure, it would have been a severe drain on the FDIC's insurance fund due to its size (it operated one of the largest branch networks on the East Coast).

 As business halted for the weekend, Wachovia was already in FDIC-brokered talks with Citigroup and Wells Fargo; the latter company initially emerged as the frontrunner to acquire the ailing Wachovia's banking operations.
 Wells Fargo originally backed out of this particular deal due to concerns over Wachovia's commercial loans.
-With no deal in place as September 28 dawned, regulators were concerned that Wachovia wouldn't have enough short-term funding to open for business the next day.
+With no deal in place as September 28 dawned, regulators were concerned that Wachovia would not have enough short-term funding to open for business the next day.
 In order to obtain enough liquidity to do business, banks usually depend on short-term loans to each other.
 However, the markets had been so battered by a credit crisis related to the housing bubble that banks were skittish about making such loans.
-Under the circumstances, regulators feared that if customers pulled out more money, Wachovia wouldn't have enough liquidity to meet its obligations.
+Under the circumstances, regulators feared that if customers pulled out more money, Wachovia would not have enough liquidity to meet its obligations.
 This would have resulted in a failure dwarfing that of WaMu.

 When FDIC Chairwoman Sheila Bair got word of Wachovia's situation, she initially decided to handle the situation the same way she handled WaMu a day earlier.
-Under this scenario, the Comptroller of the Currency would have seized Wachovia's banking assets (Wachovia Bank, N.A. and Wachovia Bank of Delaware, N.A.) and placed them under the receivership of the FDIC who would have then sold the banking assets to the highest bidder.
+Under this scenario, the Comptroller of the Currency would have seized Wachovia's banking assets (Wachovia Bank, N.A. and Wachovia Bank of Delaware, N.A.) and placed them under the receivership of the FDIC, which would have then sold the banking assets to the highest bidder.
 Bair called Steel on September 28 and told him that the FDIC would be auctioning off Wachovia's banking assets.
 Bair felt this would best protect the small banks.
-However, several Federal regulators, led by New York Fed President Tim Geithner, felt such a course would be politically unjustifiable so soon after WaMu's seizure.
+However, several federal regulators, led by New York Fed President Tim Geithner, felt such a course would be politically unjustifiable so soon after WaMu's seizure.